cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.4.0`.
+The current version of ZendSentry is `1.4.1`.

+#Latest Changes
+- [BnitoBzh](https://github.com/BnitoBzh) made screen and cli error messages configurable.

 #Important Changes
 - 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed